RJDJcool3/baju-s/content/Year 11/Economics/Term 2/Economic Growth.md

 			- The capacity of the economy
 		- Determinants of potential growth involve factors the influence the quantity and/or quality of factors of production
 			- These affect the supply side of the economy.

-- <span style="color:aqua;">Investment</span> and Economic Growth
+#### Investment and Economic Growth
-	- Allocating scarce funds to capital goods is known as real <span style="color:aqua;">investment</span>
+- Allocating scarce funds to capital goods is known as **real investment**

+##### Impact of Investment
-	- To achieve potential growth, the economy must use more of its resources to produce capital rather than consumer goods
+- To achieve potential growth, more resources should go to **producing capital goods** over consumer goods
-		- Standards of living are reduced in the short run as resources are diverted away from private consumption
+	- **Standards of living (SOL)** are **reduced in the short run** as resources are diverted away from private consumption
-		- However, the increased investment in capital goods enables more output of consumer goods to be produced in the long run
+- However, increased investment in capital goods → greater output of **consumer goods** in the **long run**
-			- Standards of living will increase in the future more than they would have if the economy had not made a short-term sacrifice
+	- SOL will increase in the future more than they would have if the economy had not made a short-term sacrifice
-			- Economies face a choice between short-term vs long-term benefit
+	- Economies face a **choice** between **short-term vs long-term** benefit

-- <span style="color:aqua;">Investment</span> in New Technology
+##### Investment in New Technology
 - Potential growth increases because new technology is inevitably more efficient than old technology
 	- Production can increase because the new technology is more efficient
 		- Output does not necessarily increase
 - Actual growth increases due to <span style="color:aqua;">investment</span>
 	- There is a transaction to buy the new technology which becomes a part of the GDP

-- Failure to <span style="color:aqua;">Invest</span>
+##### Failure to Invest
 - Depreciation will reduce an economy's capacity
 	- Machines will worsen and break over time
 	- New workers need to be educated
 - Investments in human and real capital need to <u>compensate for depreciation</u>
 	- If investment does not happens, the PPF will slowly shift inward
 - Human capital refers to work force
 - Real capital refers to machines/technology

-- Erosion of Infrastructure (and Human Capital)
+#### Erosion of Infrastructure and Human Capital
 - Military conflict or national disasters can destroy factories, people, infrastructure, etc.

-- <span style="color:red;">Asymmetric</span> Growth
+#### Asymmetrical Growth
-	- A economy can grow from increased productivity in one sector of the economy
+- *Asymmetric growth* is when economic growth occurs from **increased productivity** in **one sector** of the economy
-		- This is <span style="color:red;">asymmetric</span> growth
-	- If an improvement in technology applied to the motor vehicle industry, but not to the food industry, it would be illustrated by a shift of the PPF from one axis only
+- If an improvement in technology applied to the motor vehicle industry, but not to the food industry, the PPF curve would shift from one axis only
+	- Example PPF:
 	  ![[AsymetricalGrowth]]

 ### Benefits and Costs of Economic Growth